Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to trip over that particular banana peel.
-Save your sanity (and your hair).
-The internet is a vast, searchable repository of solutions; use it like a superpower, not a last resort.
+- **Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you (and that coworker) will thank you.**

 ---

-### 📅 Last Updated: 2025-01-01 08:20
+### 📅 Last Updated: 2025-01-01 16:19

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!